TransitScreen/wp-github-pipeline/README.md

 You can also use `[gh_searchform]` in combination with `[gh_issues]`.
 The issues will appear on the page until the user enters a search, then the page will display the results from the search.

+## Disclaimer
+The current implementation allows unencrypted GitHub passwords to be stored in the database when using the option to authenticate individual users to GitHub.
+This means that if your site is hacked and a malicious user gains access to your database, they can learn your GitHub password.
+The likelihood of this happening depends on the security of your environment.
+If this scares you, create a throw-away GitHub user and enter those credentials with the single-user configuration option.

 ## Acknowlegements.
 This tool wraps the [PHP GitHub API](https://github.com/KnpLabs/php-github-api) by KNP Labs

 ## TODO:
 * View issue comments
 * user-specific GH credentials
+* Don't store unencrypted GitHub passwords

 ## Backlog
 * Make CSS inclusion optional